mbreed-author/mbreed-author.github.io/_posts/2021-12-23-events-notes-1.md

 6. **Alex Naysmith's reporting style** is based on that of a certain current BBC Radio 4 political correspondent, who seems to get away with such banalities without comment.

+7. **The Ship and Shovell** is a London pub with [a unique layout](https://www.tripadvisor.co.uk/Restaurant_Review-g186338-d2074032-Reviews-Ship_Shovell-London_England.html) which becomes important later in the book.

+8. **Moral Rearmament** was an idealistic Christian peace movement in the 1930s.

+9. The Churchill government secretly planned to [evacuate King George VI and his family](https://www.capitaldaily.ca/news/queen-elizabeth-hatley-castle-second-world-war-king-george) to **Hatley Castle** in British Columbia if the Nazis invaded Britain.
+After the war they considered sending the former King Edward VIII into exile there.
+More recently it was used as a set in the X-Men films.

+10. The speech by Princess Elizabeth is based on one [she delivered in 1947](https://www.royal.uk/21st-birthday-speech-21-april-1947) to the young people of the Commonwealth on her 21st birthday.

 <br/>